-- Keele CTU will assess eligibility based on questionnaire responses. - Details of potentially eligible participants will be passed to the regional trial staff in the East Midlands, West Midlands, and Wessex, based in Nottingham, Keele and Southampton Universities respectively with participant consent and the appropriate data transfer agreements. - It will be explained to the study participants that their identifiable details will be passed by the Keele CTU to the regional trial staff Nottingham, Keele and Southampton Universities respectively. - Staff in the Keele CTU and regional trial staff will arrange for the potential participants to be invited for a screening visit at their GP surgery.
+- Keele CTU will assess eligibility based on questionnaire responses. - Details of potentially eligible participants will be passed to the regional trial staff in the East Midlands, West Midlands, and Wessex, based in Nottingham, Keele and Southampton Universities respectively with participant consent and the appropriate data transfer agreements. - It will be explained to the study participants that their identifiable details will be passed by the Keele CTU to trial staff in Nottingham, Keele and Southampton Universities respectively. - Trial staff will contact the patient by telephone to assess preliminary eligibility based upon the trial inclusion/exclusion criteria.
+Those that do not meet the inclusion criteria will be thanked for their time and interest.
+Those that do meet the inclusion criteria will be invited to attend a screening visit. - Staff in the Keele CTU and regional trial staff will arrange for the potential participants to be invited for a screening visit at their GP surgery.
 Screening visits can also be arranged at the participants' own homes if they are unable to attend the GP surgery due to other commitments, e.g. due to work.

 Screening visit: The screening visit will be conducted by the regional trial staff.
-At the screening visit written informed consent will be obtained, participants' eligibility for participation in the trial will be assessed (see section below), and for those potentially eligible based on verbal enquiry, blood will be collected for measuring serum urate, urea and creatinine.
+At the screening visit written informed consent will be obtained, participants' eligibility for participation in the trial will be assessed further (see section below), and for those potentially eligible based on verbal enquiry, blood will be collected for measuring serum urate, urea and creatinine.